Believing God

 Finally, having read through this brief article, now consider the question that was asked of me...

-Would you behave any differently if you were truly convinced that I AM?
+Would you behave any differently if you were truly convinced that I AM in charge?

 Grace and Peace be with you,